11EJDE11/xna-cncnet-client/Docs/Fonts.md

 ### Must I preprocess TTF/OTF font files?
 Can't I just use the original TTF/OTF files directly?

 Technically you can, but you might find that fonts look blurrier than expected due to the reasons explained in the "Known limitations" section.
 Preprocessing generates a new TTF file with vector outlines optimized for a specific pixel size, which can significantly improve the rendering quality for certain fonts.
+However, not all fonts look better after preprocessing.
+Some might have a weird appearance.

 ### Can I use the preprocessed TTF font files as regular TTF fonts for other applications?